Scoring Your Credit - How's Your Credit Score

 - Keep your cards in rotation.
 Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
 But, be sure to pay them off in one or two payments.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.